 - Lynnelle Ye (Stanford, special participant)

 - Allen Yuan (Harvard University)

-- L. Beneish and H. Larson, Traces of singular values of hauptmoduln, International Journal of Number Theory, recommended for publication.
+- L. Beneish and H. Larson, Traces of singular values of hauptmoduln, International Journal of Number Theory, accepted for publication.

 - L. Chua, B. Gunby, S. Park, and A. Yuan, Proof of a conjecture of Guy on class numbers, International Journal of Number Theory, accepted for publication.

 - C. Frechette and M. Locus, Combinatorial properties of Rogers-Ramanujan type identities arising from Hall-Littlewood polynomials, Annals of Combinatorics, accepted for publication.

 - M. Jameson, J. Thorner, and L. Ye, Benford's Law for coefficients of newforms, submitted for publication.

 - L. Chua, S. Park, and G. Smith, Bounded gaps between primes in special sequences, Proceedings of the American Mathematical Society, accepted for publication.